 Lucy Mission Patch.
 Credit: NASA/SwRI

-Laboratory Mid-IR Spectroscopy
+Laboratory Spectroscopy

 -